6uoMycop/notes/UNIX-Network-Programming/UNIX-Network-Programming.md

 ```
 The second argument is a pointer to a protocol-specific address, and the third argument is the size of size of this address structure.

+- Servers bind their well-known port when they start.
+We saw this in Figure 1.9.
+If a TCP client or server does not do this, the kernel chooses an ephemeral port for the socket when either `connect` or `listen` is called.
+It is normal for a TCP client to let the kernel choose an ephemeral port, unless the application requires a reserved port (Figure 2.10), but it is rare for a TCP server to let the kernel choose an ephemeral port, since servers are known by their well-known port.

+   Exceptions to this rule are Remote Procedure Call (RPC) servers.
+They normally let the kernel choose an ephemeral port for their listening socket since this port is then registered with the RPC port mapper.
+Clients have to contact the port mapper to obtain the ephemeral port before they can `connect` to the server.
+This also applies to RPC servers using UDP.

 - A process can `bind` a specific IP address to its socket.
 The IP address must belong to an interface on the host.

+If we specify a port number of 0, the kernel chooses an ephemeral port when `bind` is called.

 #### `listen` function
 The `listen` function is called only by a TCP server and it performs two actions: